coda/packs-sdk/docs/guides/basics/authentication/index.md

     ```

-### Custom tokens
+### Custom tokens {: #custom-tokens}

 Some APIs require a combination of tokens to be used, or for them to be passed in the request body or URL.
 In these cases you can use the [`Custom`][Custom] authentication type.

+!!! warning "Approval required"
+    In order to use `Custom` authentication in your Pack must get approval from Coda.
+[Contact support][support_network_domain] to request approval.

 Consider this example, where a key is passed in the URL and an additional token is passed in the request body:

 ```
 POST /api/<key>/users